rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="514">PAS 514 Professional Development 4</h4>

 This course is the fourth in a series designed to integrate the principles of professionalism, ethics, profession-specific issues, and the business of medicine, with the practice of medicine.
-This particular course evaluates health care disparities and provider sensitivity to cultural diversity, socioeconomic differences, and their impact on health and wellness.
-Complementary and alternative medical practice methods are also examined with particular attention given to integrative and preventive approaches.
+This course examines many of the legal and practice-based issues of healthcare including: electronic data management, rules and regulations, confidentiality, certification and licensure, as well as infection control & personal safety.

 {{ page.backtotable }}